What is fear of flying?

 - Release the fear.
 Many people with flight fears also have control issues.
 Think about releasing control of the situation to the pilot, a trained professional with thousands of hours of flight time.

 Many people deal with anxiety on a daily basis.
-According to the Institute of Mental Health, 40 million American adults deal with some form of anxiety.
+According to the Institute of Mental Health,

 If your fear begins to take a hold of your life in a way that feels unmanageable, it’s important to reach out to a medical professional.
 Professionals will be able to help you identify what’s causing your flight fear and find effective ways to manage it.
 They can help you find treatment to restore your mental and physical well-being.

 Treatment for fear of flying usually involves either medications or therapy.
 Doctors may suggest antianxiety medication.
 There are generally two types: one you take only when you encounter triggers for your stress, and another that you take on a regular basis.

 Doctors may also suggest psychotherapy, including: